UN-OCHA/tools-snap-service/CONTRIBUTING.md

 # Start Snap Service in case the container isn't running
 docker-compose up

-# Use npm to install desired version of Puppeteer
+# Use npm to install after having manually edited
+# app/package.json to the desired version of Puppeteer.
 docker-compose exec snap npm install
 ```